October 2007 clashes in Hakkâri: Counterattacks

-Artillery was fired into northern Iraq following the 21 October attacks.
+Artillery was fired into Northern Iraq following the 21 October attacks.
 On early 24 October, AH-1 Cobra helicopters and F-16 Fighting Falcon jets took off of the Diyarbakır Air base and hit PKK camps as far as 50 km into Iraqi territory.
-Foreign media services have confirmed this.

-Turkish elite commandos began a hot pursuit operation in northern Iraq to find the eight missing Turkish soldiers.
+Turkish commandos began a hot pursuit operation in Northern Iraq to find the eight missing Turkish soldiers.
 Radio chatter among PKK operatives on an open channel claimed that after their photos were taken two of the eight soldiers were taken to Arbil.
-The soldiers were eventually released on 4 November, though all eight were charged with "disobeying orders" by surrendering.
+The soldiers were eventually released on 4 November.

 In the search and destroy operation in the vicinity of the attack area, Turkey captured 3 AK-47 assault rifles, 36 hand grenades, one RPG-7 rocket launcher, 27 rockets, 153 AK-47 cartridges, 10 AK-47 magazines and 500 grams of C-4 explosives from the area.

-On 28 October, 8,000 Turkish troops with air support carried out a major operation in Tunceli Province, killing 20 PKK members according to the army.
+On 28 October, 8,000 Turkish troops with air support carried out a major operation in Tunceli Province, killing 20 PKK members.